-- (a) New multi-parcel subdivisions of single family or greater density should be serviced by community water and sewer systems. - (b) A mix of residential densities is supported within the plan area. - (c) Undertaking a stand-alone public planning process to explore incorporating secondary suites into the plan area is supported.
-This project will include public consultation and will explore where and what types of secondary suites may be appropriate as well as the impacts on parking and septic systems. - (d) The current zoning regulations do not include a zone to recognize the short-term rental of single family dwellings.
-Undertaking a standalone public planning process to establish regulations pertaining to the use of single family residences for short term rentals is supported. - (e) Development of new residential areas should include internal non-motorized trails and identify connections with existing trail networks.
+- (1) General - (a) New multi-parcel subdivisions of single family or greater density should be serviced by community water and sewer systems. - (b) A mix of residential densities is supported within the plan area. - (c) Incorporating secondary suites into the plan area is supported.
+This will require an amendment to the Upper Columbia Valley Zoning Bylaw and will consider what types of secondary suites may be appropriate and how to address potential impacts on parking and septic systems. - (d) The current zoning regulations do not include a zone to recognize the short-term rental of single family dwellings.
+Undertaking a standalone public planning process to establish regulations pertaining to the use of single family residences for short term rentals is supported. - (e) Development of new residential areas should include internal nonmotorized trails and identify connections with existing trail networks.
 Where existing trail networks are not yet established, connectivity with parks, open space, recreational amenities and commercial services should be demonstrated. - (f) Rezoning to create new residential parcels within the plan area or to increase on water boat moorage/storage could increase the use and associated impacts on existing public lake access points and recreational amenities such as trails.
 Community amenity contributions can assist in mitigating these impacts by funding upgrades to public lake access, trails or other public recreational amenities.
 Community amenity contributions are not a requirement of rezoning, but will be negotiated with developers at time of rezoning in order to reduce the impact that new development has on existing community amenities and for the provision of new amenities.
-Exceptions may be made for the provision of non-market attainable and affordable housing options. - (g) Bylaw amendment applications for residential development should address the following: - (i) compatibility of the proposed development with surrounding land uses, parcel sizes, local rural character and lifestyle; - (ii) access to the development and proposed internal road networks; - (iii) demonstrate the use of Conservation Subdivision Design principles where appropriate, such as: - (A) identify and establishing buffers from features such as riparian areas, wetlands, Class 1 ungulate winter range, wildlife corridors, wildlife habitat areas, natural hazard areas, woodlands and agricultural land:
+Exceptions may be made for the provision of non-market attainable and affordable housing options. - (g) Bylaw amendment applications for residential development should address the following: - (i) compatibility of the proposed development with surrounding land uses, parcel sizes, local rural character and lifestyle; - (ii) access to the development and proposed internal road networks; - (iii) demonstrate the use of Conservation Subdivision Design principles where appropriate, such as: - (A) identify and establishing buffers from features such as riparian areas, wetlands, Class 1 ungulate winter range, wildlife corridors, wildlife habitat areas, natural hazard areas, woodlands and agricultural land;